sisoe24/nukeserversocket/README.md

 3. Display the received message or error if any.
 4. Override input/output widgets if settings allowed it.

 It is a very basic and simple test but because the PySide2 and Python version are pretty much identical to Nuke's one will likely function the same way inside Nuke.
+(Real tests will come in future updates).

 ## 1.10.
 Overview